pegwymonie/okra/README.md

 Attacks:
 * Target specific attributes, acting as a check vs the targets difficulty for that attribute.
-* The standard difficulty to hit a stat is the value of the stat plus 2.
+* The standard difficulty to hit a stat is the double value of the stat.
-* Some skills may modify this difficulty.
 * A hit allows the attack effect to happen.
 * Missing the check causes the attack to miss the intended target.

+# Tools